dstojanov8/worldwise/README.md

 1. Button.jsx
 2. Map.module.css - Check to see how css is set with :global(function())
 3. PageNav.global.css - Also check to see css and :global
-4. Map.jsx - All map functionality (positioning, moving based on selected city,Popup text)
+4. Map.jsx - All map functionality (positioning, moving based on selected city,Popup text).

+# App Overview

+When clicking on map we receive the position (lat, lng) and we fetch information on the location (city name, country ...).
+We display the city name or locality information in our form.
+We are using a DatePicker component from react-datepicker library.
+With all the data in place we are submitting the data to our json-server api where we are writing new information.
+All function responsible for fetching and adding cities are in CitiesContext.jsx file.

 # React + Vite